n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/CopperTrigger/README.md

 ### 1. Copper Trigger node

 1. First of all, you'll have to enter credentials for the Copper Trigger node.
 You can find out how to do that [here](../../../credentials/Copper/README.md).
-2. Select the category for which you want to receive updates for from the *Resource* dropdown list.
+2. Select 'Project' from the *Resource* dropdown list.
-3. Select the event for which you want to receive updates for from the *Event* dropdown list.
+3. Select 'New' from the *Event* dropdown list.
-3. Click on *Execute Node* to run the workflow.
+4. Click on *Execute Node* to run the workflow.